luanrubensf/se-controle-comodo-mqtt/README.md

 # se-controle-comodo-mqtt

-Project about the Embedded Systems subject.
+A project about the Embedded Systems subject.
-This site is able to communicate with a board that uses MQTT protocol, using Mosquitto.
+This site is able to communicate with an eletronic board that uses MQTT protocol, using Mosquitto.

 # How to use: